LudovicFoltete/NDN/experiments/README.md

 Cluster configuration

- - 17 Virtual Machine with 2Go RAM, 20Go storage and 1 CPU (2GHz).
+ - 17 Virtual Machine that includes :
- - 16 nodes of storage (receive replication) and 1 client (initiates replication).
+	- 16 nodes of storage (receive replication) with 8Go RAM, 50Go storage and 2 CPU
+	- 1 client (initiates replication) with 16Go RAM, 50Go storage and 1 CPU
+ - CPU is Intel(R) Xeon(R) Silver 4114 with 2,20 GHz
+ - DIMM DRAM ED0 1400 MHz
+ - SATA AHCI controller (VMware) 66 MHz
  - One virtual switch connects all the VM.

 This experiments assumes :